freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/basic-algorithm-scripting/repeat-a-string-repeat-a-string/index.md

 ### Code Explanation:

 *   This solution uses recursion.
-*   We check if `num` is negative and return an empty string if true.
+*   We check if `num` is positive (not negative or 0) and return an empty string if true.
-*   Then we check if it's equal to 1 and in that case we return the string itself.
-*   If not, we add the string to a call of our function with `num` being decreased by 1, which will add another `str` and another.. until eventually `num` is 1\.
+*   We add the string to a call of our function with `num` being decreased by 1, which will add another `str` and another.. until eventually `num` is 0\.
 And return that whole process.
+*   If num = 1 is given as an input to the function, it will return the str concatinated with an empty string which is the same as str.
+*   If num = 0 is given as an input to the function it will return an empty string as it is supposed to.

 #### Relevant Links